rohitandani/Ace-setup_new/README.md

  - **ACE**: Composes the music for the generated lyrics.

  Due to the limitations of slower PCs, the demo video includes noticeable gaps (approximately 4 minutes) between the generated songs.

+ If your computer struggles to stream songs continuously, increasing the buffer size will result in a longer initial delay but fewer gaps between songs (until the buffer is depleted again).

   ---